anteater/anteater/docs/user_guide.rst

 --------------------------

 Anteater always requires a project name passed with the ``--project`` argument.
 This should be the same as the name as your repository.
-So for example, your project is named 'acme', then you pass ``--project acme``.
+So for example, if your git repository and its root folder are named 'acme', then you pass ``--project acme``.

 Having a project parameter allows for a scenario of multiple projects (for example when using gerrit).